FengWei-Pi/cs488/A1/README.md

 ```

 # Manual
 The guidelines were never interpreted as being vague.
-Therefore, no assuptions were necessary.
+Therefore, no assumptions were necessary.

+## Additional features
+I made the active bar vary its transparency and shade sinusoidally with respect to time.